proximax-storage/tsangular-nis1-xipfs-sdk/docs/upload-content.md

 ## Uploading a text

-In this section, we will upload the simple text message to the IFPF network.
+In this section, we will upload the simple text message to the IFPF network and announce the transaction to NEM network

 - Inject RemoteUploadService into component constructor